dotnet/versions/README.md

 ## Maestro

 An application that coordinates between multiple repositories.
 It has the ability to automate any process that requires cross-repo communication.
-For exapmle, when a new LKG build of one repo is avaialble, it can signal any dependent repos to start using this new build.
+For example, when a new LKG build of one repo is avaialble, it can signal any dependent repos to start using this new build.